jkalbhenn/module.js/readme.md

 # module.js
-a clean and simple module system for javascript
+a clean and simple module system for javascript.

   - provides a concise syntax for the creation and use of modular code
-  - more functional, simpler and easier to use than requirejs
+  - more functional, simpler and easier to use than requireJs
-  - modules are sets of variables stored in predictably named global objects
   - non-modules can be made to be a module quickly without changing their code
   - because only exported bindings of a module are accessible to module users, internal utility bindings can not create name conflicts in the top-level namespace ([information encapsulation](http://en.wikipedia.org/wiki/information_hiding))
+  - modules are sets of variables stored in predictably named global objects
   - multiple modules can be defined in a single file
+  - autoload for modules that are not already loaded. maps module names to directory structures and uses a load path
   - module code is not executed unless all dependencies are ready
-  - autoload for modules that are not already loaded. maps module names to directory structures and uses a load path

 # usage examples
 let ```/srv/http``` be our web server root, it could be any path.